longjie/ps4eye/README.md

 * You may need newer linux kernel.
 Kernel version 3.17.3 is OK.
 3.16.0 is NG.

-  If you are using ubuntu, please check [this page](http://kernel.ubuntu.com/~kernel-ppa/mainline/v3.17-utopic/) to update kernel
+  If you are using ubuntu, please check [this page](http://kernel.ubuntu.com/~kernel-ppa/mainline/v3.17.3-vivid/) to update kernel
+* You'll need Pyusb 1.0 or the script executed in the udev rules will silently fail. sudo pip install --pre pyusb
 * Clone [ps4eye github repo](https://github.com/ps4eye/ps4eye)

 ## Usage